 Maintaining calcium levels

-Several key players responsible for the maintaining calcium levels, this is long and quite complicated at first, but it is important to understand that a problem with any of these can cause hypocalcemia.
+Several key players are responsible for maintaining calcium levels, this is long and quite complicated at first, but it is important to understand that a problem with any of these can cause hypocalcemia.

 - Vitamin D3 (calcitriol) is a fat-soluble vitamin (it is stored in the fatty tissues and liver) is also activated by the parathyroid hormone.
 It increases levels of calcium and phosphate.
 When blood levels of calcium drop, vitamin D is activated, which helps, the gut absorb more dietary calcium.